dkribeiro/simple-ledger/README.md

 1. **Integer Monetary Values**: All amounts are stored as integers (cents) to avoid floating-point precision errors.

+2. **Event-Sourced Balances**: Account balances are never directly mutated.
+Instead, they are computed on-demand from transaction history:
+   - `current_balance = closed_balance + sum(unreconciled_transactions)`
+   - This prevents race conditions since balance is derived, not stored
+   - No locking mechanisms needed for concurrent transactions
+   - Full audit trail is always maintained

+3. **Transaction-Based Reconciliation**: Reconciliation marks entries (not accounts) as processed:
+   - Entries have a `reconciled_at: Date | null` field
+   - `null` = unreconciled, `Date` = when it was reconciled (audit trail!)
+   - Verifies transaction integrity before reconciling
+   - Marks all unreconciled entries for a transaction with `reconciled_at` timestamp
+   - Creates a balance checkpoint (closed_balance) for performance
+   - Reduces the number of entries to scan for balance calculation
+   - Similar to month-end closing in traditional accounting

+4. **Denormalized Entry Structure**: Simple, pragmatic data model:
+   - Single Entry entity contains both entry data and transaction metadata
+   - All entries with the same `transaction_id` belong to one transaction
+   - Transaction metadata (name, created_at, reconciled_at) duplicated across entries
+   - Minimal duplication cost (4 fields) with huge simplicity benefit
+   - One repository, one entity - much simpler than normalized structure
+   - Still maintains SQL-like queryability with proper indexes

-2. **Immutability**: Transaction processing follows a strict pattern:
+5. **Immutability**: Entry processing follows a strict pattern:
    - Validate all business rules first
    - Fetch required data
-   - Calculate new state in memory
-   - Commit all changes atomically
+   - Entries are append-only (never modified after creation)
+   - Only the `reconciled_at` timestamp and closed_balance are updated during reconciliation
+   - Transaction metadata (name, created_at) is immutable once written

-3. **Dependency Injection**: Full use of NestJS DI for testability and maintainability.
+6. **Dependency Injection**: Full use of NestJS DI for testability and maintainability.

-4. **Domain-Driven Design**: Clear separation between Accounts (chart of accounts) and Transactions (journal) domains.
+7. **Domain-Driven Design**: Clear separation between Accounts (chart of accounts) and Transactions (journal) domains.

 ## License